lingo-app/developer-docs/docs-website/_guides/Overview.md

 ## Getting access

 API Access is available for all Spaces on the Plus or enterpise plans.
-The option to create an API token will only be displayed for spaces on these plans.
+The option to create an API token can be found on the settings page for eligable spaces on these plans.

 ## Creating a token

-Access to the API is token based.
-Admins of a space can create a token on the settings page for the desired space.
+API access requires an API token.
+Space admin can can create a token on the settings page for the desired space.

 Deleting a token is permanent.
 Once deleted any code using that token will fail to authenticate.